Insight and Analysis of Today’s Political Landscape

 In October 2012, Raddatz moderated the only Vice Presidential debate between Congressman Paul Ryan and Vice President Joe Biden, which covered both domestic and foreign topics.
-Post-debate Raddatz, received an outpouring of praise for asking pointed questions on a range of issues while asserting control over the conversation.
+Post-debate Raddatz received an outpouring of praise for asking pointed questions on a range of issues while asserting control over the conversation.
+She received the Walter Cronkite Award for excellence in political journalism with a special commendation for debate moderation.
+During the 2016 election Raddatz co-moderated the Democratic and Republican primary presidential debates on ABC as well a presidential debate between Hillary Clinton and Donald Trump, for which she once again received praise for her moderating skills.

-From 1993-1998, Raddatz was the Pentagon correspondent for National Public Radio (NPR), where she reported on foreign policy, defense and intelligence issues.
-During her tenure at NPR, she made numerous trips to Eastern Europe to cover the war in Bosnia.
+From 1993-1998, Raddatz was the Pentagon correspondent for National Public Radio (NPR).
 Prior to joining NPR in 1993, she was the chief correspondent at the ABC News Boston affiliate WCVB-TV.
 In addition to covering several Presidential campaigns, she reported from the former Soviet Union, Africa, the Middle East, the Philippines and Europe.

-In 2012 Raddatz received the First Amendment Award from the Radio Television Digital News Foundation (RTDNF) for excellence in journalism as well as the prestigious Fred Friendly First Amendment Award.
-She received four Emmy Awards, including an Emmy for being on the team covering the inauguration of Barack Obama.
-She was also the recipient the 2007 International Urbino Press Award, the 2005 Daniel Pearl Award from the Chicago Journalists Association, and a 1996 Overseas Press Club Award for her live coverage of the assassination of Yitzhak Rabin.
-In 2007 the White House Correspondents' Association awarded her the Merriman Smith Memorial Award for excellence in Presidential news coverage under deadline pressure.
-Her reporting was also recognized with the National Headliner Award for team coverage of the 1988 Presidential campaign.
+In 2012, Raddatz received the First Amendment Award from the Radio Television Digital News Foundation (RTDNF) for excellence in journalism, as well as the prestigious Fred Friendly First Amendment Award.
+She received four Emmy Awards, including an Emmy for being on the team covering the inauguration of Barack Obama, the attacks of September 11th and the killing of Osama Bin Laden.
+She was also the recipient of the 2007 International Urbino Press Award, the 2005 Daniel Pearl Award from the Chicago Journalists Association, and a 1996 Overseas Press Club Award for her live coverage of the assassination of Yitzhak Rabin.
+In 2007 the White House Correspondents’ Association awarded her the Merriman Smith Memorial Award for excellence in Presidential news coverage under deadline pressure.

-Raddatz is the author of The Long Road Home—a Story of War and Family, a highly acclaimed book was released in March of 2007 that made both The New York Times and The Washington Post best seller lists.
-The Washington Post described the book as "a masterpiece of literary non-fiction that rivals any war-related classic that has preceded it."
-Raddatz is also a frequent guest on PBS's Washington Week.
+Raddatz is the author of The Long Road Home—a Story of War and Family, a highly acclaimed book about a battle in Iraq that made both The New York Times and The Washington Post bestseller lists.
+The Washington Post described the book as “a masterpiece of literary non-fiction that rivals any war-related classic that has preceded it.”